 Participation certificates can be purchased by any investor, just like shares.
 Like shares, they may be offered to the general public at the issuing company’s discretion.
 This makes them accessible to most investors.
 Like shares, they can also be purchased by non-resident investors.
 Unlike shares, they do not represent corporate ownership and they do not include voting rights.
 Participation certificate owners must be registered with issuing companies.
 Swiss companies may hold annual general meetings for their participation certificate owners, but these meetings do not include votes.

 Participation certificates provide the exact same rights to dividends that shares do.
 They also provide the same rights to the issuing company’s assets in the event of bankruptcy.
 The issuing company’s corporate statutes must designate a specific percentage of the company’s assets as participation capital, and this capital must be divided between a specified number of participation certificates.
 Participation certificates must have a nominal value.
 The nominal value is equal to the portion of the participation capital which each certificate represents.
 For example, if a company’s participation capital were 1 million Swiss francs and it was divided into 100,000 participation certificates, the nominal value of each certificate would be 10 francs.
-In this way, participation certificates are similar to preferred shares.

 Participation certificate holders cannot be disadvantaged in relation to shareholders with regards to dividends or entitlements in the event of bankruptcy.
 If a company issues more than one type of share, its participation certificates must provide at least the same dividend and bankruptcy entitlements as its most basic share class.
 Any changes to corporate statutes which affect participation certificate holders must be agreed to by participation certificate holders by means of a vote in an extraordinary general meeting (EGM).